• Skip to primary navigation

 Today we're going to discuss the differences between traditional meal planning and backwards meal planning.
 We will cover both the good and the bad.
 Hopefully, by the end of this post, you'll have figured out the perfect method for you and your budget.

-close up of cooked canned corn in a bowl
+cooked canned corn in a bowl.

 Jump to: